-The following table demonstrates the sensitivity of the Group's pretax income to reasonably possible changes in interest rates affecting the interest charged on the floating rate borrowings.
+The following table demonstrates the sensitivity of the Group's pre-tax income to reasonably possible changes in interest rates affecting the interest charged on the floating rate borrowings.
 All other variables are held constant.
 The Group believes that a reasonably possible development in the Eurozone interest rates would be an increase of 125-136 basis points (2021: an increase of nil basis points or an increase of 12 basis points).

-Euro interest rates

-€MILLION Floating rate borrowings Increase in rates Pre-tax impact Decrease in rates Pre-tax impact

-Borrowings at 31 December 2022 150 0.7

-Borrowings at 31 December 2021 190 0.4
+Euro interest rates Floating Increase in rates Decrease in rates €million rate borrowings Pre-tax impact Pre-tax impact Borrowings at 31 December 2022 150 0.7 - Borrowings at 31 December 2021 190 0.4 -